DocuWare/Validation-WebAPI-Sample/README.md

 - Item - The value of the field formatted as described above.

 ## Expected JSON response format by DocuWare
-> _ NOTE: Make sure you always return HTTP status code 200.
-Because this is used for testing the availability of the validation service! _
+> Make sure you always return HTTP status code 200.
+Because this is used for testing the availability of the validation service!

 The expected response is JSON with the following structure:
 ```c#